sabeersulaiman/library-spring-assessment/README.md

 - Spring Boot v2.1.6 (Back-end)
 - Angular v8.1.1 (Front-end)

+## Running using docker
+If your system have docker and docker-compose installed and setup.
+Please use the command `docker-compose up` to build and run the application.
+No extra setup required.

 ## Building the application
 The application is in two parts: Angular and Spring.